A see-saw scenario of an $A_4$ flavour symmetric standard model: Abstract

 \section{Abstract}

 A see-saw scenario for an $A_4$ flavour symmetric standard model is presented.
-The latter, compared to the standard model, has an extended field content containing the former standard model fields adopting now an additional $A_4$ symmetry structure (along with the standard model symmetry) and newly introduced fields, having also an $A_4$ symmetry structure.
+The latter, compared with the standard model, has an extended field content adopting now an additional $A_4$ symmetry structure (along with the standard model symmetry).
 As before, the see-saw mechanism can be realized in several models of different types depending on different ways of neutrino mass generation corresponding to the introduction of new (heavy in general) fields with different symmetry structures.
-In the present paper, a general desription of all these see-saw types is made with a more detailed investigation on type-I models.
+In the present paper, a general description of all these see-saw types is made with a more detailed investigation on type-I models, while for type-II and type-III models a similar strategy can be followed.
 As within the original see-saw mechanism, the symmetry structure of the standard model fields decides the number and the symmetry structure of the new fields.
-In a model considered here, the scalar sector consists of three standard-model-Higgs-like iso-doublets ($SU_L(2)$-doublets) forming an $A_4$ triplet.
-The latter is a superposition of three mass-eigen states, one of which could be identified with the recently discovered Higgs boson.
-A possible relation (interpretation) to the still-deliberated 750 GeV diphoton resonance at the 13 TeV LHC collisions, announced recently by ATLAS and CMS, is also discussed.
-In the lepton sector, the three left-handed lepton iso-doublets form an $A_4$-triplet, while the three right-handed charged leptons are either $A_4$-singlets $(1,1',1'')$ in one version of the model, or components of an $A_4$-triplet in another version.
-To generate neutrino masses through the type-I see-saw mechanism it is natural to add four right-handed neutrino multiplets, including one $A_4$-triplet and three $A_4$-singlets $(1,1',1'')$.
-For an interpretation, the model is applied to deriving some physics quantities which can be compared with the experimental data.
-More precisely, the PMNS matrix obtained after fitting with the current experimental data is checked by being used to calculating several quantities, such as neutrinoless double beta decay effective mass $|\langle m_{ee}\rangle|$, CP violation phase $\delta_{CP}$ and Jarlskog parameter $J_{CP}$, which can be verified experimentally.
+In a model considered here, the scalar sector consists of three standard-model-Higgs-like iso-doublets ($SU_L(2)$-doublets) forming together an $A_4$-triplet, and three iso-singlets transforming as three singlets (1,$1^{'}$ and $1^{''}$) of $A_4$.
+In the lepton sector, the three left-handed lepton iso-doublets form an $A_4$-triplet, while the three right-handed charged leptons are either $A_4$-singlets in one version of the model, or components of an $A_4$-triplet in another version.
+To generate neutrino masses through, say, the type-I see-saw mechanism, it is natural to add four right-handed neutrino multiplets, including one $A_4$-triplet and three $A_4$-singlets.
+For an interpretation, the model is applied to deriving some physics quantities such as neutrinoless double beta decay effective mass $|\langle m_{ee}\rangle|$, CP violation phase $\delta_{CP}$ and Jarlskog parameter $J_{CP}$, which can be verified experimentally.